 * Trick Question – you actually have THREE Service Computation Dates (SCD’s).

-Learn More and get a FULL understanding of your Service Computation Date – Download a copy of The GubMints Gouge for Maximizing Your Service Computation Date today!
+Learn Much More and get a FULL understanding of your Service Computation Date – Download a copy of The GubMints Gouge for Maximizing Your Service Computation Date today!
+It’s only $0.99!

 The first Service Computation Date is your SCD Civilian.
 This date is very straightforward- it is the day you walked in to your department’s HR branch and commenced employment as a federal employee.
 This date will stay the same unless you have a break in employment in the federal civil service.
 SCD Civilian is used to calculate benefits such as your FERS life insurance payout formula, which is a gratis life insurance benefit (NOT FEGLI) provided to all FERS employees.
 I will cover this benefit in a future post.